Isomorphism theorem for Kolmogorov states of $\clb = \dsp{\otimes_{j \in \IZ}}\!M^{(j)}_d(\IC)$: Introduction

-\vsp In the proof of Theorem 1.1, the simplicity of $\clb_0=\otimes_{k \ge 1}\!M^{(k)}(\IC)$ plays an important role and technique has a ready generalization to inductive limit states of injective endomorphism on a simple infinite dimensional separable $C^*$-algebra $\clb_0$.
-For a Kolmogorov state $\omega$, though the dynamics $(\clb,\theta,\omega)$ and $(\clb,\theta^2,\omega)$ are weakly isomorphic they are not isomorphic.
-This shows that weak isomorphism is indeed weak which fails to differentiate two dynamics $\theta$ and $\theta^2$.
-In contrast we have following result for isomorphism.
+\vsp In the proof of Theorem 1.2, the simplicity of $\IM_0=\otimes_{n \ge 1}\!M^{(n)}(\IC)$ plays an important role and technique has a ready generalization to inductive limit states of injective endomorphism on a simple infinite dimensional separable $C^*$-algebra $\IM_0$.
+For a Kolmogorov state $\omega$, though the dynamics $(\IM,\theta,\omega)$ and $(\IM,\theta^2,\omega)$ are unitarily equivalent but they are not isomorphic.
+This shows that unitary equivalence is indeed weak, which fails to differentiate two dynamics $\theta$ and $\theta^2$.